George Clooney, George Clooney movie, George Clooney picture, George Clooney new movie

 His first real film role came in the shape of the Robert Rodriquez South-of-the-border vampire flick “From Dusk Till Dawn,” where he played alongside Quentin Tarantino as runaway convict brothers who stumble upon a secret vampire hideaway in the middle of nowhere.
 Roles in several romantic comedies and his embarrassing nipples-on-the-Batsuit appearance in “Batman & Robin” threatened his career as a movie star, but after receiving critical praise for his roles in both “Out of Sight” and “Three Kings,” his bad luckseemed to be finally ending.
 In 1999, George left “ER” to pursue a full-time gigas a movie star, and in 2000, he surprised moviegoers again with an award-winning performance in the Coen Brothers’ “O Brother, Where Art Thou? ”Future appearances in “Ocean’s Eleven” and “Confessions of a Dangerous Mind” only further solidified his place at the top of the Hollywood food chain, and since then, he’s been a verybusy man.
 Along with small roles in indie films like “Welcome to Collinwood,”George teamed up with industry buddy Steven Soderbergh to create Section Eight,a production company that allows the two to work together even if it’s not asactor and director.

-George On The Web
+George on the Web

 IMDB